-Fig. 8 indicates that the PLI-tree is almost as fast as linear scan in approximately 50 percent of the cases.
+The figure indicates that the PLI-tree is almost as fast as linear scan in approximately 50% of the cases.
 The difference is h disk accesses (in practice, h is 2 or 3).
-At the same time, it shows that in the other approximately 50 percent of the cases, there can be very substantial efficiency gains when using the PLI-tree.
-For realistic situations, this means that using the PLI-tree to choose the outset for the differential computation, instead of using linear scan, never performs worse and in approximately 50 percent of the cases performs significantly better.
+At the same time, it shows that in the other approximately 50% of the cases, there can be very substantial efficiency gains when using the PLI-tree.
+For realistic situations, this means that using the PLI-tree to choose the outset for the differential computation, instead of using linear scan, never performs worse and in approximately 50% of the cases performs significantly better.